SebastianUryga/Sword-and-Magic/README.md

 As a commander you can also cast spell which you can find opening your spell book.
 Click button below.

 #### Campain Mode
-There are defined nine scenario which eight is block.
+There are defined nine scenario which eight are blocked.
 To unblock them you have to win available levels.

 ---
 ## Author: